-A sprawling investigation: What we know so far about the Capitol riot suspects
+Analysis | A sprawling investigation: What we know so far about the Capitol riot suspects

 Thomas Webster, a retired New York City police officer, beat a D.C. police officer guarding the Capitol with a metal flagpole and then tackled him, trying to rip off the officer’s face shield and gas mask, prosecutors said.
 He has pleaded not guilty.

-Joseph Wayne Fischer, an officer from the North Cornwall Township Police Department in Pennsylvania, shouted, “Hold the line!” and “Motherf-----s,” as he charged a line of police, according to court documents, and even identified himself as “a cop” amid the scuffle.
+Joseph Wayne Fischer, an officer from the North Cornwall Township Police Department in Pennsylvania, shouted, “Hold the line!” and “motherf-----s” as he charged a line of police, according to court documents, and even identified himself as “a cop” amid the scuffle.
 Fischer also pleaded not guilty.

 A fraction remain detained